my89/imSitu/README.md

 ## imsitu_space.json
 A json file defining the metadata used for imSitu.

-Each verb in imSitu is mapped to a FrameNet frame, for example, 'swimming' is mapped to Self_motion, and each of its roles is mapped to a role associated with that frame, for example, the imSitu role 'agent' for swimming is mapped to the framenet role 'self_mover'.
+Each verb in imSitu is mapped to a FrameNet frame, for example, 'clinging' is mapped to Retaining, and each of its roles is mapped to a role associated with that frame, for example, the imSitu role 'clungto' for clinging is mapped to the framenet role 'theme'.
 Each noun in space corresponds to a synset from Wordnet.

 imsitu_space.json contians these mappings, as well as definitions of verbs, roles and an abstract sentence presented to turkers to help them understand the roles quickly.
 Furthermore, it contains definitions of nouns and glosses for those nouns that were presented to turkers.